Boosted decision tree reweighting of simulated neutrino interactions for $O(1)$ GeV neutrino cross section measurements: Reweight Results

 As shown in Figure \ref{fig:combined-test}, reweighters are able to identify the differences across source and target samples, which are mostly compensated by the source sample's new weights.
 The two-sample Kolmogorov-Smirnov (K-S) test statistic $D_{\text{KS}}$ is defined as the maximum distance between two empirical cumulative distribution functions $F_m(x)$ and $F_n(x)$,

 where $m$ and $n$ are the samples being compared \cite{Press:2007ipz}\footnote{Ref. \cite{Melo:2009KStest_fireball} shows an example of usage in nuclear physics, where K-S test is applied to rapidity distributions to identify nuclear fragmentation processes.}. $D_{\text{KS}}$ before and after reweighting is printed on the subplots of Figure \ref{fig:combined-test} for each kinematic variable.
 The expected distribution of the K-S test statistic under the null hypothesis, that the two samples follow the same underlying distribution, depends on the sample size and the distribution of weights in the sample.
 Accordingly, it is difficult to use the K-S test to assess compatibility with the null hypothesis after weighting, but we can use it to demonstrate the improvement in agreement between the two samples by the reduction of the K-S statistic.
 The reweight effects are also transferred to the variables derived from $\mu^-$ and leading proton momenta, such as TKI variables, although they are not part of the training process.
+This demonstrates the correlations among the target variables in the training are correctly reproduced.

 Ratios of source distributions comparing to target distributions before and after reweight are plotted for reweight variables and derived quantities.
-In most kinematic regions, these ratios tends to 1 after reweight.
+In most kinematic regions, these ratios tend to 1 after reweight.
 This is obtained even for the TKI variables.
 In Figure~\ref{fig:combined-sumProton-test}, dramatic differences are observed in calorimetric momenta and energy, where spikes at zero are present in source test sample but not in target sample.
-They correspond to zero KE proton events coming from ``0p0n'' and ``0pNn'' categories (see their cross-sections in Appendix \ref{appx:figures} Figure \ref{fig:0p0n-test} and \ref{fig:0pNn-test}).
+They correspond to zero KE proton events coming from ``0p0n'' and ``0pNn'' categories (see their cross sections in Appendix \ref{appx:figures} Figure \ref{fig:0p0n-test} and \ref{fig:0pNn-test}).
 The reweighters remove the spikes by assigning zero weights to such events, and a large number of these zero weights can be seen in these categories in Figure~\ref{fig:0p0n-test} and \ref{fig:0pNn-test}.
 These zero weights reflect the reweighter's decision tree aggressively maximizing the symmetrized $\chi^2$ defined in Equation \ref{eq:chi2} to address the differences in the proton distributions.